conduktor/conduktor-docs/docs/platform/navigation/data-quality/index.md

   </p>
 </details>

+### Editing Rules

+You can only edit Rules that have not been used in any Policies, and you cannot edit any built-in Rules.
+When editing a Rule from its details page, you can update its name, description and CEL expression.

 ## Policies

 A Policy is made up of Rules that are applied to topics/prefixes.

 Once created, Policies can be assigned [actions](#actions) to take effect when certain criteria is met (e.g., a Rule in the Policy is violated).

-The Policy's detail page shows its description, linked Rules, targets, the number of messages evaluated and the number of violations since the Policy was created.
-You can also enable (and disable) actions for the Policy from this page.
+The Policy's detail page shows its description, linked Rules, targets, the number of messages evaluated and the number of violations over time.
+You can also enable (and disable) actions for the Policy from this page, and see the status of its deployment on target clusters.

-The Policies page lists your Policies with their actions and targets.
+The Policies page lists your Policies with their actions, targets, and displays the number of violations for each policy within the time window selected at the top of the page.

 ### Actions